 Very similar works the package

 apticron.
-This package configures a cron job to email a user information about any packages on the system that have updates available, as well as a summary of changes in each package.
+This package configures a cron job that sends emails with information about any packages on the system that have updates available, as well as a summary of changes in each package.

 sudo apt install apticron

-You can change the receiver of the mail in
+You can change the receiver of the email in